phundament/app/docs/61-coding-conventions.md

 - SHOULD use `Yii::info()` or `Yii::trace()`, NOT `Yii::getLogger->(..., ..., ...)`
 - SHOULD NOT use `application.language = null` with `codemix/yii2-localeurls`
+- SHOULD NOT use static `::className()` calls in application configuration

 ### Giiant (Backend CRUD)